 No, the average person cannot survive on 300 calories a day.
 Instead, the average adult human needs approximately 2000-2500 calories per day to maintain their weight and sustain their bodily functions, including brain function.
 This is known as the Basal Metabolic Rate (BMR) and represents the number of calories the body needs to function at rest.

-Remember that this is just an estimate, and individual calorie needs may vary.
-Therefore, it is always best to consult a healthcare professional or a registered dietitian for personalized advice on calorie intake based on individual factors.
+Remember that this is just an estimate and individual calorie needs may vary.
+Therefore, it is always best to consult a healthcare professional or a registered dietitian for personalized advice on calorie intake based on personal factors.

 With the rise of various diet trends, consuming a limited number of calories a day, such as 300 calories, has become a topic of interest.
 However, it’s essential to understand that such a low intake of calories can be dangerous and potentially fatal.
 While humans can survive on 300 calories a day for a limited period, it can lead to severe health consequences.